EvgenyBoytsov/rsscholl-cv/cv.md

 Not married.
 There is a military ID (unsuitable for military service in peacetime).
 I prefer a healthy lifestyle, traveling, cycling, running.
 I spend part of my free time on self-education.
 I am interested in technology, innovation.
 I enjoy working in a result-oriented team.
 ***
 ## Skills
-HTML5, CSS3, Github, Excel, Word, Outlook, JIRA, Redmine
+HTML, CSS, Github, Excel, Word, Outlook, JIRA, Redmine

+I have experience manual QA
 ***
 ## Code example from Codewars:
 ### Solution: